How Long Should Tax Records Be Kept? A Guide to Compliance and Efficient Record-Keeping

 This tool significantly decreases the risk of losing essential information due to damage or misplacement, a frequent problem with paper records.

 Conversely, some favour the tangibility of paper records.
-They propose that physical documents are more straightforward to manage during comprehensive reviews or audits where digital screens might restrict viewing capabilities.
+They propose that physical documents are more straightforward to manage during comprehensive reviews or investigations where digital screens might restrict viewing capabilities.

 Nevertheless, sustaining these can lead to increased costs connected with storage and management over time.